Dskobra/dsks-tools/README.md

 # dsks-tools
-Collection of misc scripts for customizations on my pc.

-## Supported Distros
-* Fedora (non atomic) 41/42
+Old scripts for gpu passthrough.
+Kept for historical reasons.